PlanQK/planqk-platform-docs/cookbook/tutorial-dwave/index.rst

    #variables:
    #  LOG_LEVEL: INFO

-Furthermore, you may want to add the D-Wave Ocean SDK also to the ``requirements.txt`` file.
-Then, you are able to initialize a Python virtual environment.
-You could use the ``requirements.txt`` to create a virtual environment with the tooling of your choice or you use Conda:
+You can now set up a fresh environment using Conda:

 .. code-block:: bash
    :linenos:

    conda env create -f environment.yml conda activate planqk-service

+Conda and the ``environment.yml`` file are used by the PlanQK Platform at runtime.
+However, if you do not have Conda installed on your local computer, you may add the D-Wave Ocean SDK to the ``requirements.txt`` file.
+Then, you are able to initialize a Python virtual environment using the tooling of your choice, e.g., ``pyenv`` or ``venv``.

 Once you activated your virtual environment, you could install any other third-party library using ``pip``: